 Stocks are a popular option for IRAs because the profits made are essentially additional contributions to the IRA.
 Stocks also increase IRAs through dividends and increases in the share price.
 While no one can predict the future, the annual return range on equity investments has historically been between 8% and 12%.
 Historically, IRAs have achieved an average annual return of 7 to 10%.

+It is important to do your research and read a Gold IRA review before investing in this type of account.
 Your profits increase when you invest your IRA contributions and investment gains in interest and dividend opportunities, such as stocks, mutual funds, bonds, exchange-traded funds and certificates of deposit.
 IRAs grow through capitalization, which helps your money grow regardless of whether you contribute or not.
 Roth IRAs are a popular retirement account option for a reason.
 This is because they are easy to open with an online broker and, historically, offer an average annual return of 7 to 10%.

 Roth IRAs take advantage of capitalization, which means that even small contributions can grow significantly over time.
 That's why it's important to open a Roth IRA sooner rather than later.
 That means you'll be more prepared for retirement the longer your money has to grow.
 Contributing to a traditional IRA can generate a current tax deduction and, in addition, allows for tax-deferred growth.